Welcome to the UK-Jumping.com

 Courses: last updated 14/1/15: Updating of the course guides

-Grand National: last updated 22/1/15: The first preview for the 2015 race, and a short intro to the biggest race in the land (see the navigation bar above)
+Grand National: last updated 11/4/15: The final pre-match update for the 2015 race, and a short intro to the biggest race in the land (see the navigation bar above)

 Empire: last updated 26/4/15: Latest news on the horses and dogs